CoTraderCore/smart-funds-v7/README.md

 17) Fix bug in ExchangePortal.getValue for CETH in ETH fund (from == to return input)

 18) Fix protect from sending 0 assets in withdraw

+19) Add DEFI portal for support new protocols without deploy new version of fund

+20  Move Compound from fund to Defi portal
 ```